Sparta-MCamacho/Sparta/JDBCProject/README.md

 ```
 Emp ID,Name Prefix,First Name,Middle Initial,Last Name,Gender,E Mail,Date of Birth,Date of Joining,Salary
 ```
-With the properties file configured, running the main() application will start the migration process.
+With the properties file configured, running the main() application using the App class, will start the migration process.
 The logs.log file will give detailed report on the process, including success or fail of the migration.